Muhanad-husn/sociorag/docs/status_reports/import_fix_final_status_report.md

-# SocioGraph - Final Status Report
+# SocioRAG - Final Status Report

 ## Date: May 27, 2025

 ## 1. Project Overview
-SocioGraph is an AI-powered document analysis and knowledge graph generation system that provides entity extraction, relationship mapping, question answering, and translation capabilities.
+SocioRAG is an AI-powered document analysis and knowledge graph generation system that provides entity extraction, relationship mapping, question answering, and translation capabilities.
 The system uses a FastAPI backend with a modern web frontend.

 ## 2. Current Status: ✅ OPERATIONAL

-The SocioGraph application is now fully operational with all critical import path issues resolved.
+The SocioRAG application is now fully operational with all critical import path issues resolved.
 The server is running successfully at http://127.0.0.1:8000 and responds correctly to API requests.

 ### System Components Status
 | Component | Status | Notes |